AndrePatri/SharsorIPCpp/README.md

 - **Real-time library** (rt) - *required*: ```sudo apt-get install librt-dev```
 - **pthread** - *required*: the POSIX Threads library.
 On Linux, install it with ```sudo apt-get install libpthread-stubs0-dev```

+Python bindings dependencies:
+- **pybind11** - *required*.
+Already shipped with Numpy support.
+- **Eigen3** - *required*
+- **Torch** - *required*.
+The bindings link statically against libtorch.
+Download a statically precompiled version of Torch 2.1 [here](https://download.pytorch.org/libtorch/cpu/libtorch-static-with-deps-2.1.0%2Bcpu.zip).
+Alternatively, you can use a dynamically linked version by downloading it [here](https://download.pytorch.org/libtorch/cpu/libtorch-dynamic-with-deps-2.1.0%2Bcpu.zip), but you'll need to modify the CMakelists.txt of the bindings.

+To compile the python bindings, turn the WITH_PYTHON flag ON, download a precompiled Torch version and set the LIBTORCH_PATH to the root of the directory of the extracted zip archive.

 <!--
 The library is also shipped with Python bindings with both Numpy or PyTorch support.
 To be able to compile the bindings, you'll need the following packages:
 - **pybind11**